rtic-rs/rtic/book/en/src/internals/conceptual_view.md

 they become eligible?)

-So, a hardware task initiated by and bound to a hardware interrupt is controlled by the NVIC's queuing mechanism without direct involement of the processor; a software-spawned task just gets put into the task FIFO (at some priority level) for later execution whenever the current execution priority level is low enough.
+So, a hardware task initiated by and bound to a hardware interrupt is controlled by the NVIC's queuing mechanism without direct involvement of the processor; a software-spawned task just gets put into the task FIFO (at some priority level) for later execution whenever the current execution priority level is low enough.
 If a hardware or software task